GITAM-MURTI-SDVLab/Profilers/README.md

 - **Application in UAVs and AGVs**:
   - UAVs rely on minimal computation delays to adapt to sudden changes in their environment, such as avoiding unexpected obstacles.
   - AGVs use real-time processing to navigate efficiently and interact with their surroundings without lag, ensuring smooth operations.
-- **Tooling**: Profilers such as `cProfile`, `timeit`, or custom timing scripts can be used to measure computation time with high precision.

 ### 4. **Map Accuracy (%)**
 - **Definition**: Map accuracy evaluates how closely the generated map aligns with a known ground truth or reference.